What is HTML?

 - The text between <h1> and </h1> describes a heading

-Using the description, a web browser can display a document with a heading and a paragraph.
+Using this description, a web browser can display a document with a heading and a paragraph.

 HTML tags are keywords (tag names) surrounded by angle brackets: